mohamedi01/ee109/Final-Project/README.md

 *   **Testing Suite**: Includes unit tests for DSP components and ASR accuracy tests comparing against baseline Whisper and ground truth transcriptions using `pytest`.
 Word Error Rate (WER) is used as a key metric.
 *

+## Data Sources and Acknowledgements

+*   **Homophone List**: For text normalization during Word Error Rate (WER) calculation, this project utilizes a list of English homophones sourced from the `pimentel/homophones` GitHub repository.
+The specific file used is `homophones.csv`, available at [https://raw.githubusercontent.com/pimentel/homophones/master/homophones.csv](https://raw.githubusercontent.com/pimentel/homophones/master/homophones.csv).
+This data is stored locally in `data/homophones.csv`.

 ## Project Structure
 For a more detailed view of the architecture, please see [docs/architecture.md](docs/architecture.md).
 The main note is:
 **Design**: Code is organized into `audiolib` with submodules for `dsp` and `asr`.